 A federation of Ward Platforms

-It is extremely difficult to win a seat in this way because most wards across the city have historically been won by either the Democratic Alliance or the African National Congress with a vast majority – often by many thousands of votes.
+It is extremely difficult to win a seat in this way because most wards across the city have historically been won by either the Democratic Alliance or the African National Congress by a large majority – often by many thousands of votes.

 It’s possible to run a very good campaign as a Ward Platform but lose the election by one or two votes.
 As votes for Independent candidates cannot be counted towards the Proportional Representation election, these votes are effectively lost.